Libby Moulton

 Partner

-Elizabeth Moulton is a member of the firm’s Litigation Group and Supreme Court and Appellate practice.
 Libby’s practice focuses on the role of embedded appellate counsel in high stakes patent trials.
+Libby works across multiple industries for leading companies including Sonos, Zynga, and Netflix, among many others.
+Libby has taken 13 cases through jury verdict and dozens of cases through pretrial filings.
+She also leads post-trial briefing and appeal teams and has presented nine appellate arguments.
 Libby uses her past experience as a patent examiner, district court clerk, and Federal Circuit clerk to help clients with their most important high-tech cases.

-Libby also has an active pro bono practice, representing clients ranging from the Arizona Federal Public Defender’s Office to the Animal Legal Defense Fund to individuals seeking asylum.
+Libby also has an active pro bono practice, including representing the Arizona Federal Public Defender’s Office in an ongoing administrative challenge to capital habeas proceedings.

 Prior to joining Orrick, Libby served as a law clerk to Judge Raymond C. Clevenger III of the United States Court of Appeals for the Federal Circuit and to Judge Ronald M. Whyte of the United States District Court for the Northern District of California.
 Before law school, Libby was a patent examiner in the medical device area at the United States Patent and Trademark Office.

-• IP Bridge v.
-Micron (W.D.
-Tex.) – Represents Micron as appellate counsel in a four-patent case, assisting trial team with pretrial filings including jury instructions, verdict forms, motions in limine, and trial briefs in defense of patent infringement claims against Micron’s DRAM chips.
-The case is currently pending.
+• IP Bridge v. global semiconductor manufacturing company (W.D.
+Tex.) – Represented global semiconductor manufacturing company as appellate counsel in a four-patent case, assisting trial team with pretrial filings including jury instructions, verdict forms, motions in limine, and trial briefs in defense of patent infringement claims against global semiconductor manufacturing company’s DRAM chips.

-• Finjan v Cisco (N.D.
-Cal.) – Represented Cisco as appellate counsel in a four-patent case, assisting trial team with pretrial filings including jury instructions, verdict forms, motions in limine, and trial briefs in a defense of patent infringement claims against Cisco’s network security products.
+• Finjan v.
+Global Tech Leader (N.D.
+Cal.) – Serves as appellate counsel in a four-patent case, assisting trial team with pretrial filings including jury instructions, verdict forms, motions in limine, and trial briefs in a defense of patent infringement claims against the client’s network security products.
 The case settled favorably.

 • BBiTV v.
 DISH (W.D.
 Tex.) – Represented DISH as appellate counsel in a three-patent case, assisting trial team with pretrial filings including jury instructions, verdict forms, motions in limine, and trial briefs in defense of patent infringement claims.
 The case settled favorably.